nuboid/sbmcourse/README.md

 * The API for supporing this App.
 *This is a Backend For Frontend.
 The API will call controllers in  DAMHost.*

-- Test Applications as Winforms, they are here for development/testing purposes and do not make part of the realeases.
+- Some test applications as Winforms, they are here for development/testing purposes and do not make part of the realeases.

-Remarks :
+## Development box requirements

 * Clone this repo to a directory close to the root of your drive otherwise you could have issues with paths to files exceeded limits.